apache/doris/docs/en/docs/data-operate/export/export-manual.md

 * `export_running_job_num_limit `: Limit on the number of Export jobs running.
 If exceeded, the job will wait and be in PENDING state.
 The default is 5, which can be adjusted at run time.
 * `Export_task_default_timeout_second`: Export job default timeout time.
 The default is 2 hours.
 It can be adjusted at run time.
 * `export_tablet_num_per_task`: The maximum number of fragments that a query plan is responsible for.
 The default is 5.
+* `label`: The label of this Export job.
+Doris will generate a label for an Export job if this param is not set.

 ## More Help